abbotto/rectangular/readme/structure.md

 ### Functional File Structure (FFS)
 - Basically, files are organized according to what they are used for and folders are kept as flat as possible.
-	- For example, the demo `excuse` component is located here: `src/client/component/excuse/`.
+	- For example, the `home` component is located here: `src/client/component/home/`.
-	- It's directives, models, view, route, and styles are all in the same directory.
+	- Component-specific directives, models, view, route, and styles are all kept in the same directory.
 	- Now you can save your fingers from years of scrolling hell!

 ```